oSoWoSo/disroot-howto/pages/02.nextcloud/03.sync-with-your-cloud/05.Mac-OS/contact-syncing/docs.en.md

         - docs
 ---

-_This tutorial was last updated on 11 feb.
-2017_
+_This tutorial was last updated on 28 dec.
+2018_

-This is Work in Progress.
-The tutorial does not work yet.
+This is Work in Progress, but should work on macOS Mojave and before.

 # Goal:
-**Sync the macOSX Contacts App with the Disroot cloud.**
+**Sync the macOS or OS X Contacts App with the Disroot cloud.**

 This will allow you to check, update and remove your contacts from any computer with an internet connection.
 Also it will enable syncing contacts  with your smartphone and/or tablet.
 Once it runs, and nothing breaks, you'll forget it is there.